 For an "after reading" conversation/Q&A Guide Sheet, see download section below.

-Gregory is in pre-production now with Wow Films and ASD Media & Entertainment with Hiding in Daylight the short film.
-The goal is to shoot by this fall to have the film in festivals around the country in 2019.
+Directed by Cheryl Allison and co-produced by Wow Films and ASD Media & Entertainment, Hiding in Daylight the short film have completed a short film version of this story.
+The film will be in festivals around the country in 2019.
 This will bring this project to an entirely different audience.

 In this version, one of the male characters tells the entire story of what happened that night when he and his closest friends were in hiding and playing the game.
 At times he takes on the persona of his friends as he shares stories of when and how they met, tales of their past, and the love he has for the family they all created.
 Interested theater groups can reach out directly to Gregory at email@example.com